Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Introduction

 \section{Introduction}

-In this paper we study the nonlinear flow of an ideal fluid past a submerged point vortex.
-The two-dimensional inviscid and incompressible fluid of infinite depth is assumed to be irrotational everywhere, with the exception of the point vortices themselves.
-For a flow in the complex $z = x + \im y$-plane, with a vortex at $z = z^*$, the complex potential behaves as
+In this paper we study the steady-state nonlinear flow of an ideal fluid past a submerged line vortex.
+As the vortices have fixed depth and horizontal displacement, they reduce to point vortices in the two-dimensional flows considered.
+The inviscid and incompressible fluid of infinite depth is assumed to be irrotational everywhere, with the exception of at the point vortices themselves.
+For a flow in the complex $z = x + \im y$-plane, with a vortex at $z = z_1$, the complex potential behaves as

 where $\Gamma$ is the circulation of the vortex, and the background flow is of speed $c$.
 The non-dimensional system is then characterised by two key parameters: $\Gamma_{\text{c}}=\Gamma/(cH)$, relating vortex strength(s) to inertial effects, and the Froude number, $F=c/\sqrt{g H}$, relating inertial effects to gravitational effects.
 Here, $H$ is the depth of the point vortex and $g$ is the constant acceleration due to gravity.